Frequently Asked Questions

 Am I required to license my dog or cat?

-Under both township ordinance and New Jersey state law all dogs, 7 months old or older, must be licensed.
+Under both Township Ordinance Chapter 83 and New Jersey state law, all dogs and cats seven (7) months of age or older and kept in the Township of East Brunswick for more than ten (10) days are required to be licensed; license(s) should be worn by said animal.
+Failure to obtain a valid animal license can result in a fine in accordance with Township Code Section 83-33.
 In order to obtain a license, an animal must have a current vaccination against Rabies.
 In East Brunswick, cats, including outdoor cats that you provide any care for, must also be vaccinated against rabies and licensed.

 What is the law regarding the tethering of my dog?

 “Tether” means to fasten a dog with an object such as a cable, chain, rope, or other similar objects to a stationary object or to a device that is mobile, including, but not limited to, a trolley or pulley, in order to restrict the dog’s movement.
 “Tether” also means the cable, chain, rope, or other similar object used to fasten a dog, as applicable.
 For information regarding the New Jersey Tethering Law click here.

 My neighbor’s dog barks all the time and they let it run loose in the neighborhood.
 What can I do?